 In June 1965, she participated in recovery operations for Gemini IV, and deployed again to the Vietnam War on 6 September 1966.
 On 24 April 1967, she returned to Hawaii, having set a new record in the Pacific Fleet by bringing 503 ships alongside, 464 of which she refueled.
 Deployed to the Western Pacific again in November 1967, she pumped over 74 million gallons of fuel through her hoses before returning home in June 1968.
 In October she again joined ships in the Pacific splashdown area, this time to recover Apollo 7.

-By 8 December, Ponchatoula was back in the Philippines, whence she got underway for Yankee Station in Tonkin Gulf on the 15th to again replenish ships operating in support of Allied operations in Viet Nam.
-In July 1969, she returned home and into 1970 remains in Hawaiian waters.
+By 8 December, Ponchatoula returned to the Philippines, whence she made for Yankee Station in Tonkin Gulf on 15 October to again replenish ships operating in support of Allied operations in Vietnam.
+In July 1969, she returned home and into 1970 remained in Hawaiian waters.

 30 September 2015